Medications for postmenopausal osteoporosis prevention

 May be recommended if other medications are not tolerable or menopausal symptoms persist.

-Sources: Boosting Bone Strength: A Guide to Preventing and Treating Osteoporosis, Harvard Health Publications, Boston, 2000; Managing Osteoporosis, Part 3: Prevention and Treatment of Postmenopausal Osteoporosis, American Medical Association, 2000; Osteoporosis: Guide to Prevention, Diagnosis, and Treatment, Brigham and Women's Hospital, Boston, 2002
+Sources: Boosting Bone Strength: A Guide to Preventing and Treating Osteoporosis, Harvard Health Publishing, Boston, 2000; Managing Osteoporosis, Part 3: Prevention and Treatment of Postmenopausal Osteoporosis, American Medical Association, 2000; Osteoporosis: Guide to Prevention, Diagnosis, and Treatment, Brigham and Women's Hospital, Boston, 2002

 December 2002 Update